jhannah-netlify/brotherbemused/src/posts/2025/fascism.md

 often do have common characteristics that help identify them.

 <!-- excerpt -->
-In the interest of such definition, I’m going to daily post one of 14 characteristics of fascism for the next two weeks (thinking that to list all 14 at once could be overwhelming).
-I hope these posts will help make sense of US political realities today.

 This list was compiled two decades ago by political scientist, Dr. Lawrence Britt, after studying the fascist regimes of Hitler, Mussolini, Franco, Suharto, and Pinochet.

-NOTE: A fascist is not just someone whose political opinions differ from yours.
-Such generic labels are neither useful, nor accurate.
-But fascists and their regimes often do have common characteristics that help identify them.

 **Fascist characteristic #1**